WeiZhou2372/THBWiki.aggr/README.md

 There is something I want to add or fix.
 Feel free to fork the code if you would like to help me:

-* reactive interface (show button only when available)
 * better progress indicator (stacking album art for instance)
 * fix the problem of non-English text input (currently you can only copy and paste)
 * automate proxy selection